Azure/azure-sdk-for-js/sdk/mediaservices/arm-mediaservices/README.md

 import * as msRest from "@azure/ms-rest-js";
 import * as msRestAzure from "@azure/ms-rest-azure-js";
 import * as msRestNodeAuth from "@azure/ms-rest-nodeauth";
-import {AzureMediaServices, AzureMediaServicesModels, AzureMediaServicesMappers} from '@azure/arm-mediaservices';
+import { AzureMediaServices, AzureMediaServicesModels, AzureMediaServicesMappers } from "@azure/arm-mediaservices";

 // Load the .env file if it exists import * as dotenv from "dotenv";